R-Computing-Lab/handbook/README.md

-Please look at the lab website for [specifics](https://R-Computing-Lab.github.io/handbook)
+Please look at the lab website for [specifics](https://r-computing-lab.github.io/handbook/)

 # FAQ

 ## How do I download this material and keep up to date with any changes?

-Please note that this is a work in progress, with new material being added every week.
+Please note that this is a work in progress, with new material being added whenever

-If you just want to read the lecture slides or HTML notebooks in your browser, then you should simply head over to the [course website](https://datascience4psych.github.io/DataScience4Psych).
-Remember to check back in regularly to get any updates.
-Or, you can watch or star the repo to get notified automatically.

 ## I've spotted a mistake or would like to contribute